fbeline/rooster/README.md

 	exports() ->
 	    [{'BEFORE', ".*", basic_auth}].

-The method **exports** will return a list of tuples, the first argument is the moment when the middleware will be executed(before or after the request), the second is the regex that will be evaluated based on the requested route, and the final one is the method that will be executed.
+The method **exports** will return a list of tuples, the first argument is the moment when the middleware will be executed(before or after the request), the second is the regex that will be evaluated based on the requested route, and the final one is the function that will be executed.

 	{'BEFORE'|'AFTER', RegEx, Method}

-The method return should be `{next|any(), any()}`.
+The function return should be `{next|any(), any()}`.
 When something different from `next` is passed the rooster will not execute the following middleware/route and will return the Resp directly to the client.
-Otherwise the next middleware/route will be executed and the `Resp` parameter of it will be the Result of our current middleware, creating a chain of executions.
+Otherwise the next middleware/route will be executed and the `Resp` parameter of it will be the Result of the current middleware, creating a chain of executions.

 #Dependencies
 - mochiweb: HTTP server
 - jiffy: JSON parser